About UCI

 University Advancement and Alumni Relations

-Located in the Newkirk Alumni Center on the corner of University Drive and Mesa Road, the UCI Alumni Association (UCIAA) is committed to engaging UCI’s more than 200,000 alumni with the campus, and supporting students, its future alumni.
-It sponsors many key campus events, including the annual UCI Homecoming; Lauds & Laurels Awards, the distinguished alumni awards ceremony; and networking and career events.
+Located in the Newkirk Alumni Center on the corner of University Drive and Mesa Road, the UC Irvine Alumni Association (UCIAA) is committed to engaging UC Irvine's more than 265,000 alumni with the campus, and supporting students, its future alumni.
+It sponsors many key campus events, including the annual UC Irvine Homecoming; Lauds & Laurels Distinguished alumni awards as well as networking and career events.

-The UCI Alumni Association also oversees the Student Alumni Association at UCI, a student group that works to connect students to one another, alumni, and the university.
-The students help organize Dinners with Anteaters, a quarterly event that brings alumni and students together for an evening of dining and networking; What Matters to Me and Why, a quarterly event where alumni share why UCI matters to them; and Alumni Back 2 Campus, an event where alumni are interviewed by students and share valuable professional advice and personal insights into building success after graduation.
+The UC Irvine Alumni Association also oversees the Student Alumni Association at UC Irvine, a student group that works to connect students to one another, alumni, and the university.
+The students help organize Dinners with Anteaters, a quarterly event that brings alumni and students together for an evening of dining and networking; What Matters to Me and Why, a quarterly event where alumni share why UC Irvine matters to them; and Alumni Back 2 Campus, an event where alumni are interviewed by students and share valuable professional advice and personal insights into building success after graduation.

-To prepare graduating seniors, UCIAA manages cap and gown sales; oversees the Chancellor Award of Distinction award selection, and hosts senior send-off events including Grad Expo.
+To prepare graduating seniors, UCIAA manages cap and gown sales; oversees the Chancellor’s Award of Distinction award selection and hosts senior send-off events including Grad Expo.
 Visit the Senior Success webpage for everything to get ready for graduation.

-For additional information about the UCI Alumni Association and its programs, visit alumni.uci.edu, or contact us at alumni@uci.edu or 949-824-2586.
+For additional information about the UC Irvine Alumni Association and its programs, visit alumni.uci.edu, or contact us at alumni@uci.edu or 949-824-2586.

 Student Alumni Engagement Sponsorship